 Opening the unlocked door, she collected the long straps of her coat together and climbed into the car.
-Not long now, she thought, searching out the windscreen at the park the other side of the busy road.
-She looked at the used match on the dashboard with annoyance-its thin charcoal arch a stretching cat, the usual fragment of blond wood protected by the pinch between finger and thumb both hardened to such things through the decades and unconcerned.
+Any moment now, she thought, searching out the windscreen at the park the other side of the busy road.
+She looked at the used match on the dashboard with annoyance; its thin charcoal arch a stretching cat, the usual fragment of blond wood protected by the pinch between finger and thumb both hardened to such things through the decades and unconcerned.
 Sometimes the flame simply went out without being blown out or shook out, nowhere left to go.
 The pipe lit before a long walk always.
 Opening the stiff ashtray she carefully picked up the match so it wouldn’t lose its shape until it dropped inside, and with difficulty pushed it shut with the palm of her hand.
 She took out the nail scissors from her handbag at her shoes.

 Some time passed.
 Feeling she may as well put the seatbelt on she pulled at it in something of a daze until no more came out.
 Clicking it in, she fed the extra back slowly before then letting it fizz through her fingers.
 Pulling down the shade to look in the vanity mirror she noticed the doctor leave the surgery for home visits.
 Walking over to his deliberately valueless car parked in the road opposite the surgery instead of the drive in case of ever being blocked in, she watched him carefully, shrinking down in her seat, hoping he wouldn’t notice her still sat there inexplicably.